ajkavanagh/vimwiki-publishing-system/docs/07-What-to-do-with-Routes.md

 a category (e.g. category/papers) which also needs to be an index page, then a virtual context will be created for it.
 This means that a web author *can* add content to a category index page.
 The same goes for tags.

+## Permalinks

+Hugo, that other program, appears to generate pages according to the date.
+In order that we can 'fix' pages; we'll add a `permalink` to the head which allows the `route` to select the template / section that the page goes in, but the `permalink` (if present) forces where the page sits.
+We'll have to check that permalinks don't clash with routes (which also generate links), etc.

+This is simply that if we move a page physically, but we've already published it, then we can leave it where it was as a link.

+This is now implemented.
+If a page has a `permalink: <some link>` in the header then that will be used as the link, overriding anything to do with the route.
+It's fully under the control of the user where to put the page and links to that page will be faithful to that location.